-Join Nick Brazzi for an in-depth discussion in this video Working with app privacy permissions, part of Android Phone and Tablet Security Fundamentals.
+Join Nick Brazzi for an in-depth discussion in this video Working with app privacy permissions, part of Learning Android Phone and Tablet Security.

 - When you install apps on your Android device, they may have the ability to access other data stored on that device.
 For example, the Facebook app can access your address book contacts, and the Evernote app can access your location and calendar.
 Some people are not comfortable granting this sort of access.
 Can you trust that the developers who made these apps are using your private data responsibly?
 Now I can’t tell you which apps to trust, but what I can do is help you figure out what data your apps can access, so you can make an educated choice about which apps you want to use.